-If you’re in an extended household, you can meet with people from the other household in someone’s home or outdoors.
+If you’re in a support bubble, you can meet with people from the other household in someone’s home or outdoors.

-You can only be in 1 extended household and you can’t change the household you’re joined with.
+You can only be in 1 support bubble and you can’t change the household you’re joined with.

 If you’re separated from your children’s other parent

-Your children can be part of 2 different extended households if they:
+Your children can be part of both parents' households if they: